TheAhmadOsman/BestCarDeal/README.md

 **Scraping, Visualizing, and Analyzing 1,700,000 Entries of Used Cars for Sale on Craigslist to Find The Best Car Deal**

+**Full descriptive explanation and analysis of the project can be found at [:moneybag: Best Car Deal :car:](https://ahmadosman.com/BestCarDeal/)**

 * [Findings, Analysis, and Visualizations](https://ahmadosman.com/BestCarDeal/)

 * [Scraper, Notebooks, and Interactive Web App](https://github.com/Ahmad-Magdy-Osman/BestCarDeal/)